 - a student just emailed me a suicide note

-- Provide the individual’s name and location to the responder.
+- Provide the dispatcher with the individual’s name and location.

 - Do not approach someone who is armed or engaging in aggressive behaviors, call for help.